 Filmmakers are shooting a documentary about the surfing penguin Cody Maverick.
 Cody tells how he grew up in Shiverpool in The Antarctic.
 When the surfing legend Zeke Topanga, known as The Big Z, came to The Antarctic he gave Cody a shell pendant and Cody grew up idolising him.
 The Big Z was then killed in competition up against Tank ‘The Shredder’ Evans.
 The annual Big Z memorial surfing competition was about to be held on the island of Pen Gu.
 When recruiter Mikey Abramowitz came to Shiverpool seeking talent for the competition, Cody begged to be taken.
 On Pen Gu, Cody challenged the bullying Tank to a surfing duel, only to be humiliatingly wiped out.
 He was saved by the lifeguard Lana who took Cody to the reclusive Geek to be patched up.
 Despondent about his humiliation, Cody was prepared to give up but Geek persuaded him to learn how to surf properly.
 It was then that Cody realised that Geek was in fact The Big Z. Under The Big Z’s tutelage, Cody prepared to go into the competition up against Tank.

 Surf’s Up comes from Sony Pictures Animation, a division of the US distribution and sometimes production company Sony Pictures Entertainment and its visual effects subsidiary Sony Pictures Imageworks.
 Sony Pictures Animation are clearly trying to become new players in the increasingly heatedly contested competition for animation’s slice of the box-office pie.
 The company made their debut with Open Season (2006) and subsequently went onto make Cloudy With a Chance of Meatballs (2009), Arthur Christmas (2011), The Pirates!
-Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018).
+Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).

 Surf’s Up is written to a formula.
 All the characters have predictable arcs.
 The story of the novice contender who is humiliated by the bullying popular favourite and struggles to find his game while being trained by a burned-out ex-champ is one that could serve as the basis of just about every sports film ever made from Rocky (1976) through The Karate Kid (1984), Teen Wolf (1985) and The Legend of Bagger Vance (2000).
 The rest of the characters adhere to animation standard – the little guy hero who must believe in himself; the egocentric windbag of a villain; the standard romantic interest; the comic-relief sidekick.